 AT/ Initially, affordable artist's space, but the strong artist community, beautiful landscape and connections with people have kept me here.

 CM/ IS THERE A SEASON THAT IS THE MOST CREATIVE TIME FOR YOU?

 AT/ The quietness of fall is my favorite time, but I am most creative throughout the warm weather months.

-rotating exhibit of current & recently sold sculpture
+rotating exhibit of current & recently sold free-standing and wall sculpture